vadter/Hantek6022BE/README.md

 To get it work you need to install python 3, the pyusb, matplotlib and pyqtgraph libraries for scripts with the appropriate names (I use it under conda environment conda-forge).

 Ubuntu: copy 60-hantek-6022BE.rules to /lib/udev/rules.d/ and reboot.
 When connected, my device is detected with a different vendor number.
-After firmware loading it the changes this number to the desired one.
+After firmware loading it changes this number to the desired one.
 Therefore, it is necessary to register two devices in the rules file.

 A variant of the 2-channel operation mode has been implemented.